NielsRogge/Description2Process/README.md

 Textual inputs are limited to sequences of activities and 3 types of XOR splits.

 ## Installation
-The project is based on Python 3.
+The project requires Python 3.
 To install, simply do
 ```
 pip install description2process
 ```